Alberto Rodríguez (footballer, born 1984): Club career

 Born in Lima, Rodríguez joined Sporting Cristal's youth system at the age of 16.
-He never appeared in less than 30 Primera División matches over four full seasons, with the capital side winning three Clausura titles.
+He never appeared in less than 30 Primera División matches over four full seasons, with the capital side winning two Clausura titles.

 On 28 December 2006, Rodríguez signed a three-and-a-half-year deal with Primeira Liga club S.C.
 Braga and, on 18 February 2007, played his first league match against U.D.
 Leiria.
 He finished his first season in Portugal with nine appearances, helping the Minho team to finish fourth.

 Rodríguez was irregularly used in the following campaigns due to constant injury problems, but contributed 20 games as the team finished in a best-ever second place in 2010, adding seven in their subsequent runner-up run in the UEFA Europa League.
 On 27 May 2011, he agreed to a four-year contract with Sporting CP.

 Under former Braga boss Domingos Paciência, Rodríguez's only season was again greatly undermined by physical problems, and he only played 13 competitive matches.
 In mid-July 2012 he was loaned to Deportivo de La Coruña of La Liga, moving to the Spanish club as many teammates, but returned to Lisbon after failing his medical.

 On 24 July 2012, Rodríguez bought out his contract with Sporting and signed for one year with Rio Ave F.C. in the same league.
 After returning to his country, he represented in quick succession Sporting Cristal, FBC Melgar, Club Universitario de Deportes and Atlético Junior (Colombia).